This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Medical Malpractice Lawsuit for Cerebral Palsy in South Carolina

 To file a cerebral palsy medical malpractice lawsuit in the state, you need to understand South Carolina laws that govern the process.
-With the right lawyer, you’ll get expert advice, but it still helps to have a minimum level of understanding of what you’ll do on each step along the way:
+With the right lawyer, you’ll get expert advice, but it still helps to have a minimum level of understanding of what you’ll do at each step along the way:

 - Participate in mediation.
 Most medical malpractice cases go from filing to settlement negotiation, but South Carolina requires it.
 You must participate in the arbitration to resolve the situation without going to court.
 Mediation can be any alternative dispute resolution, but you do not have to agree to make it binding.

 - Go to trial.
 If mediation fails and you don’t get an offer of a settlement you believe is fair, you can proceed to court.
 Your lawyer will present evidence and expert witnesses, while the defendants’ lawyers will try to discredit your case.
-Ultimately the jury decides whether or not the defendants are negligent and if they owe you or your child damages.
+Ultimately, the jury decides whether or not the defendants are negligent and if they owe you or your child damages.

 How to File a Discrimination Charge or Lawsuit in South Carolina